shawntabrizi/substrate-collectables-workshop/1/storing-a-structure.md

 ### Derive Macro

 The other thing you will notice is `#[derive(...)]` at the top.
 This is an attribute provided by the Rust compiler which allows basic implementations of some traits.
+The second line, `#[cfg_attr(feature = "std", derive(Debug))]` does the same thing for the `Debug` trait, but only when using the "standard" libraries, i.e. when compiling the native binaries and not the Wasm.
 You can learn more about that [here](https://doc.rust-lang.org/rust-by-example/trait/derive.html).
 For the purposes of this tutorial you can treat it like magic.

 ## Custom Struct in Module Function